pa2si/erdkugel/README.md

 new:

-- v 1.0.3 in imprint and privacy the link to e-echt24 is no a target=blank
+- v 1.0.4 Modal is now in main layout to make sure it appears on every route

 What's done: